Gldani prison scandal

 The Gldani prison scandal was a political scandal in the country of Georgia involving the recorded abuse of inmates in the Georgian prison system.
 On September 18, 2012, several videos were released showing prison guards and their superiors torturing, taunting, and sexually assaulting detainees in Gldani No. 8 Prison.
 The scandal highlighted the widespread torture in the Georgian prisons under the United National Movement government.

 The scandal was unique in Georgian history in that it was initially shared and discussed on social media, before the story began to appear on Georgia's largely pro-government television channels.
 The highly controversial video footage resulted in orchestrated rallies in cities such as Tbilisi, Batumi, Poti, Kutaisi and Gori.
 Upset by images of graphic prisoner abuse, protestors demanded justice and promised to continue their protests.
-Later that night Khatuna Kalmakhelidze fired David Chakua, the Chairman of the Penitentiary Department.
+Later that night, Khatuna Kalmakhelidze fired David Chakua, chairman of the Penitentiary Department.
 Several days later, Kalmakhelidze herself resigned.